seifallahhomrani1/seifallahhomrani1.github.io/_posts/Articles/2020-04-26-Github Education Pack.md

 author : Seif-Allah
 category : Articles
 Tags : [github,free,education]
-header-img: /assets/images/Articles/GitHub-Education.png
+image: /assets/images/Articles/GitHub-Education.png
-subtitle : "How to get the Github Education Pack ?"
+description : "How to get the Github Education Pack ?"
 ---
 ### What is Github ?
 I will not tell you what is Github, if you don't know what the hell is it, GTFO of [here](https://en.wikipedia.org/wiki/GitHub)!